Chewy Coconut Cookies

 - Fill skillet halfway with water and bring to a simmer.
 In heatproof bowl, combine all ingredients and place bowl into skillet.
 Cook, stirring frequently for about 5 minutes, till mixture thickens and becomes opaque.
 Remove bowl from water and let cool for about 30 minutes.

 - Preheat oven to 350º.
 Scoop out about 2 tablespoons of batter (I used a large cookie scoop) and place about 2 inches apart on baking sheets.
-Bake for about 5 minutes, then decrease oven temperature to 325º and bake till cookies are lightly browned with some darker edges.
+Bake for about 5 minutes, then decrease oven temperature to 325º and bake till cookies are lightly browned with some darker edges, 10-15 more minutes.